dkwasny/PuppetConfig/README.md

 I am also going to investigate packaging up the binaries I want as rpm files to better work with Puppet.
 Once I get to acutally using these binaries, I will post dropbox links or something.

+Currently, this setup is intended for CentOS 6 machines.